Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 \begin{thm} Let $C$ be a tilted algebra of type $A_n$ and let $\Lambda$ be the relation-extension of $C$.
-Then the indecomposable $C$-modules ordered from right to left in its Auslander-Reiten quiver form a maximal forward hom-orthogonal sequence of $\Lambda$-modules. \end{thm}
+Then the indecomposable $C$-modules arranged in the reverse order of one of the total orderings given by its Auslander-Reiten quiver form a complete FHO sequence of $\Lambda$-modules. \end{thm}

-\begin{proof} Let $\Lambda=J(Q,W)$.
-Suppose that $Q$ has $k$ triangles.
-Then the potential $W$ is the sum of the $k$ three cycles given by the triangles.
-So, the relations are that the composition of any two arrows in any triangle is zero.
-The quiver of $C$ is given by deleting (``cutting'') one arrow from each triangle (with some restrictions: see Theorem \ref{Assem's theorem} below) and keeping the zero relation supported on the remaining two arrows.
+\begin{proof} Let $\Lambda=J(Q,W)$ and let $Q^\delta$ be the quiver of $C$.
+Since the AR-quiver of $C$ contains no oriented cycles, the indecomposable $C$-modules can be arranged in a weakly FHO sequence.
+We claim that any such sequence is maximal and thus complete.

-The claim is that the indecomposable $C$-modules $M_i$ form a maximal forward hom-orthogonal sequence for $\Lambda$.
-To prove this let $X$ be a $\Lambda$-module which is not a $C$-module.
-We use the fact that $\Lambda$ is a string algebra \cite{BR} and thus $X$ is a string module which has at least one of the deleted arrows in its support.
+To prove this claim, let $X$ be any indecomposable $\Lambda$-module which is not a $C$-module.
+Then $X$ is a string module having at least one deleted arrow in its support.
+In other words, the diagram of $X$ has at least one arrow